Codeguy225/Restaurant-Inspections-Project/README.md

 ## **Methods**

-- Using a API, I extracted Yelp data and merged it with health inspections data from city-wide inspections by the department of health in New York City for Pizza Resturants in Brooklyn.
+- Using an API, I extracted Yelp data and merged it with Health Inspections data from city-wide inspections by the Department of Health in New York City for Pizza Resturants in Brooklyn.
-- I only included YELP data specifically for pizza restaurants in Brooklyn,NY.
-This helped to focus on a smaller dataset to search for correlation between the inspection scores and ratings.
+- I only included YELP data specifically for pizza restaurants in Brooklyn,NY because, this helped to focus on a smaller dataset to search for correlation between the inspection scores and ratings.
 - The use of feature engineering help to create multiple new columns in the dataset that help with gathering a more in-depth look into the data.
 - Hypothesis testing was used to find out whether or not there was any correlation between better inspections scores mean better ratings on Yelp.
 I used Z-scores to help identify any outliers and elimnated them before performing two different hypothesis tests.
 - I used multiple modeling techniques to represent the various aspects of my findings for Brooklyn Pizza Restaurants.